Crio-Bytes/Miscellaneous/Dockerizing_a_Java_application/README.md

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/docker_build.png)

 the `docker build` command is used to build an image from a Dockerfile.
-`--build-arg` specifies the arguments to be passed to `ARG` in the Dockerfile.
+`--build-arg` specifies the arguments, a JAR of our application present in `application/build/libs/`, to be passed to `ARG` in the Dockerfile.
 `-t` is used to tag the image.
 (When executing the build command inside the root folder donot forget the `.` at the end)